Work About

 Information Architecture

-Three products - one ecosystem.
-Each has a distinct structure: Terminal is a reader-facing app, Publish is a creator CMS, Signal is a stateful embed widget.
+One platform, two views.
+Terminal is the reader-facing app; Publish is the creator dashboard.
+Both live inside ZZAZZ.
+Signal is a separate embeddable widget.
+Terminal is a reader-facing app, Publish is a creator CMS, Signal is a stateful embed widget.

 User Flows